bbc/logtracer/README.md

 Currently, these IDs are included in the JSON logs if present and omitted if not.
 The span details are also posted to the [Stackdriver Trace API](https://cloud.google.com/trace/), this functionality is *disabled* by default.
-The Trace API exists separate to the Logging API, meaning that unfortunately the Trace API cannot pull the trace IDs from the logs.
+The Trace API exists separate to the Logging API, meaning that unfortunately the Trace API cannot pull the trace information from the logs.
 Instead, these have to be posted separately.
 This package does this using Google's [google-cloud-trace](https://pypi.org/project/google-cloud-trace/)
 Python client.
-Calls to this can be quite slow, so they are made in a new thread to ensure no blocking.
+Calls to this are not of negligible time, so they are made in a new thread to ensure requests are not blocked.
 Traces can be viewed in the
 Trace API and they are linked to the logs by tracing metadata as shown in the image below.

 ![example trace](examples/example_trace.png)